Railway signals in Germany: West

 The Deutsche Bundesbahn mainly kept the H/V signalling, with colour-lights directly replacing semaphore signals; nevertheless, the signals did change their design over the years.
 One very early change was the inclusion of shunting signals (Sh, Schutzsignale) into the main signal's head.
 This affected mainly exit signals.
 These signals show two red lights to disallow any train or shunting movements and a red-white-white combination to allow shunting movements only.
 Later the subsidiary signal aspects (Zs 1, Zs 7, Zs 8), which had their own head, were also merged into the main head.
 Therefore, several signals, whether main, (certain types of both) subsidiary or shunting, can be merged into a common rectangular head.

 The signalling system didn't change much to allow Gleiswechselbetrieb (regular wrong line working - i.e. running on left-hand track instead of right-hand).
-Only a new aspect (Zs 6) was created to inform the driver if he was to be diverted onto the wrong line.
+Only a new aspect (Zs 6) was created to inform the driver if they were to be diverted onto the wrong line.

 Several minor experiments with new signalling systems were made, but only one survived: the Augsburg - Donauwörth line, equipped with Sk-type signals.
 A few of these signals still exist, and the new common (West and East) Ks signalling system was developed from these.